miracl/mfa-client-sdk-ios/README.md

 It is a separate process than the registration for authentication, while a user should be authenticated in order to register for DVS.
 This separate process allows users to register for DVS only if they want/need to, and also to select a different PIN/secret for signing documents.

-The expected `token` is the _Access Token_ issued for the user during the _Open ID Connect Authentication Process_.
+The expected `pin0` is the first authentication factor.
-This `token` has to be passed from the Relying Party Backend to the Mobile App in a way that is outside the scope of this Mobile SDK.
+An additional authentication factor can be passed as `pin1`.
+If not needed, `pin1` should be `nil`.

 ##### `(MpinStatus*) FinishRegistrationDVS: (const id<IUser>) user pinDVS: (NSString*) pinDVS nfc: (NSString*) nfc;`
 This method finalizes the user registration process for the DVS functionality.